Archive for 2011

 Second, to the extent that we claim that humanlike intelligence is morally relevant, then we are necessarily stuck with the idea that humans with greater intelligence are more morally valuable than humans with less intelligence.
 It is true; we may not treat all humans alike.
 We pay a brain surgeon more than a janitor because we value the former’s skill more.
 But even assuming that differential resource allocation is legitimate, would we say that the janitor is worth less than the surgeon for purposes of deciding who should be used as a forced organ donor or as an unwilling participant in a painful experiment?
 Of course not.
 For purposes of being used exclusively as a resource for others, both are equal.

-And, unless we want to be speciesist, we must conclude that all sentients–human or nonhuman–are equal for purpose of not being treated as resources.
+And, unless we want to be speciesist, we must conclude that all sentients–human or nonhuman–are equal for the purpose of not being treated as resources.

 Third, the “smarts” game is one that nonhuman animals can never win.
 We have known for decades that nonhuman great apes have humanlike intelligence, which should come as no surprise given the genetic similarity between humans and nonhuman great apes.
 It is not likely that any other nonhuman animals will ever exhibit a greater degree of humanlike intelligence.
 And yet, we continue to exploit the nonhuman great apes (and many other nonhuman primates) in all sorts of ways.